WojciechMatuszewski/programming-notes/aws-stuff.md

 * very **useful for GDPR**

+### Mobile Hub

+- aggregator of features tailored for mobile development

+* you can click through UI and create Cognito pool, Database, SNS notification channels, REST API, all of that.

+### Resource Groups

+- by default AWS organizes stuff around services, like dynamodb or lambda

+* you can create a resource group which organizes stuff as you want.
+You can have EC2 along with lambda listed within a console

+- mainly for overview purposes, but you can **group by tags** so you there is a possibility for more sophisticated setups.

+* you can attach IAM policies to resource groups.

 ### TCO

 - this tool is used to **compare** the **cost of running in premise vs running in the AWS**